Business Personal Property

 Depreciation Schedule in Business Personal Property Tax

-According to the Internal Revenue Service (IRS), “You can depreciate most tangible property (except land), such as machinery, vehicles, furniture and equipment.
+According to the Internal Revenue Service, “You can depreciate most tangible property (except land), such as machinery, vehicles, furniture and equipment.
 You can also depreciate certain intangible property, such as patents, copyrights and computer software.”
 Property qualifies for depreciation if it is owned by you, used in your business or for income generation, has a measurable useful life and is expected to last more than one year.

 For federal purposes, the following items are categorized as follows: